Have you started your kitchen holiday prep?

 7. INSPECT KITCHEN KNIVES

-As someone who loves to cook from scratch, sharp knives are a kitchen staple for myself.
-Inspect your knife set to ensure all those veggies will be finely chopped and ready to add into those holiday recipes.
+As someone who loves to cook from scratch, sharp knives are a kitchen staple for me.
+Inspect your knife set to ensure all those veggies will be finely chopped and ready to add to those holiday recipes.
 Make it easy for yourself when it’s time to slice the turkey or honey-baked ham.

 8. SIMPLIFY WITH PAPER GOODS AND FOOD STORAGE CONTAINERS